-- 3. Channel Characteristics: Pathloss Only, Pathloss Model: Log Distance, Pathloss Exponent: 2 - 4.
+- In Ad-hoc link set the Channel Characteristics: Pathloss Only, Pathloss Model: Log Distance, Pathloss Exponent: 2 - 4.
+Enable the packet trace on the top ribbon and enable the Wireshark on all the devices - 5.
 Run the simulation for 100 Seconds.

-Results and discussion
+Results and discussion:

-Open rpllog.txt file from the results dashboard window, then you will find the information about DODAG formation.
+Open the rpllog.txt file from the results dashboard window, then you will find the information about DODAG formation.
 For every DODAG, 6LoWPAN Gateway is the root of the DODAG.